skrYugadharshini/RAG-LLM-Groq-Inferencing-engine-/README.md

 # RAG-LLM-Groq-Inferencing-engine-
-end to end advanced Rag project using open source llm models such as Llama2, Mistral using groq inferencing engine
+end to end advanced Rag project using open source llm models such as Llama2, Mistral using groq inferencing engine end to end advanced Rag project using open source llm models such as Llama2, Mistral using groq inferencing engine